open-mmlab/mmselfsup/docs/en/advanced_guides/models.md

 - algorithms, containing the full modules of a model and all sub-modules will be constructed in algorithms.

 - backbones, containing the backbones for each algorithm, e.g. ViT for MAE, and Swim Transformer for SimMIM.

 - necks, some specifial modules, such as decoder, appended directly to the output of the backbone.

 - heads, some specifial modules, such as mlp layers, appended to the output of the backbone or neck.

-- memories, some memory banks or queues in some algorithms, e.g. MoCov1/v2.
+- memories, some memory banks or queues in some algorithms, e.g. MoCo v1/v2.

 - losses, used to compute the loss between the predicted output and the target.

+- target_generators, generating targets for self-supervised learning optimization, such as HOG, extracted features from other modules(DALL-E, CLIP), etc.

 ## Overview of modules in MMSelfSup